-The University reserves the right to conduct inspections in appropriate circumstances in order to enforce its policies and to confiscate any beverages, illegal drugs or controlled substances on University property in violation of the University’s Alcohol Policy.
+The University reserves the right to conduct inspections in appropriate circumstances in order to enforce its policies and to confiscate any beverages, illegal drugs or controlled substances on university property in violation of the University’s Alcohol Policy.
 The following list describes, in more detail, violations related to other illegal drugs and controlled substances in the residential facilities.

-- It is considered a violation to possess, sell or use illegal or controlled substances in the residential facilities.
+- It is considered a violation to possess, sell or use illegal or controlled substances in residential facilities.

 - The presence of residue or paraphernalia, including but not limited to bongs, hookahs, scales, and pipes is prohibited.

 - Prescription drugs are controlled substances and the use, sharing or selling of prescription drugs for non-medical purposes by the individual prescribed the drug is prohibited.

 - Finally, we reserve the right to consider the “existence of illegal and controlled substance odor” as a policy violation.